 So, if your current pension value is £150,000, for example, you’d be able to take £37,500 out as tax-free cash.
 Your pension provider will take tax off the remaining amount before you get it.

-However, if you have a particularly high value pension or pensions, say £1 million or above, there’s a limit on the amount of tax-free cash you can take.
-This is known as your Lump Sum Allowance (LSA) and in the 2024/25 tax year it stands at £268,275, which is 25% of the old £1,073 million Lifetime Allowance that was abolished at the start of the current tax year.
+However, if you have a particularly high-value pension or pensions, say £1 million or above, there’s a maximum amount of tax-free cash you can take.
+This is known as your Lump Sum Allowance (LSA) and in the 2025/26 tax year it stands at £268,275.
+It is equivalent to 25% of the old £1,073 million Lifetime Allowance that was abolished at the start of the current tax year.
 Find out more about the Lifetime Allowance in our article What is the pension Lifetime Allowance and when was it abolished?

 For example, if you have three pensions valued at £300,000, £600,000 and £400,000 respectively and wanted to take a 25% tax-free lump sum from the first pension at the age of 55, this would mean you could take £75,000 out without incurring a tax bill.
 Taking this amount would leave you with a maximum of £193,275 of tax-free cash that you could withdraw from your other pensions (£268,275 minus £75,000).
 If there wasn’t a Lump Sum Allowance in place, then you’d have been able to take total tax-free cash of £325,000 from all three pensions, but the LSA reduces this by £56,725 to the £268,275 limit.